halee9/vsa/unity-client/README.md

 ## 🐛 Troubleshooting

 - Make sure your API key and server URL are set correctly.
-- Only use `ServerVoiceCommandHandler.cs` (disable any old scripts).
 - Check your audio and object assignments in the Inspector.

 ## 📚 API Documentation